Clemapfel/Mousetrap.jl/README.md

 | macOS            | yes                 | no                         |
 | FreeBSD          | yes                 | yes                        |

-> \* Linux systems running Wayland may require additional configuration before the OpenGL component becomes available.
+> \* Linux systems running Wayland may require additional configuration before `RenderArea` becomes available.
 See [here](http://clemens-cords.com/mousetrap/01_manual/09_native_rendering/) for more information.

 > \* Ubuntu systems using proprietary NVIDIA drivers may encounter a crash on initialization, a fix is available [here](https://github.com/Clemapfel/Mousetrap.jl/issues/25#issuecomment-1731349366).